 It is not very difficult to do a Tangzhong.
 Use a 5 to 1 liquid to solid ratio (so 250g liquid to 50g flour) and mix it together in a pan.
 Heat the pan while stirring constantly.
 Initially it will remain a liquid, but as you approach 65C it will undergo a change and thicken to an almost pudding like consistency.
 Take it off the heat and let it cool before using it in your recipe.
 Some people will refrigerate it for a while but you can use it right away as soon as it cools.

 Mix all the levain ingredients together for about 1 minute and cover with plastic wrap.
 Let it sit at room temperature for around 7-8 hours or until the starter has doubled.
-I usually do this the night before.
+I used my Proofer set at 81 degrees and it took about 4 hours.

 Prepare the Tangzhong per directions above and allow to cool to room temperature.

-Mix the flours, Tangzhong and cream together in your mixer or by hand until it just starts to come together, maybe about 1 minute.
+Mix the flours, Tangzhong and Buttermilk together in your mixer or by hand until it just starts to come together, maybe about 1 minute.
 Let it rest in your work bowl covered for 20-30 minutes.
-Next add the salt, potatoes and starter (cut into about 7-8 pieces), and mix on low for a minute.
+Next add the salt, butter, egg, oil, cheese and starter (cut into about 7-8 pieces), and mix on low for a minute.
 Mix for a total of 13 minutes in your mixer starting on low-speed and working your way up to speed #3 for the last 5 minutes.
-When you have about one minute left to mix add the cheese to get it evenly incorporated.
-I used a mixed cheese blend that was shredded.
-(Note: I didn't follow my own directions and only mixed for about 6 minutes on speed #1.
-If you want the rolls to be lighter it is better to mix for the total amount of time as originally indicated).
 Remove the dough from your bowl and place it in a lightly oiled bowl or work surface and do several stretch and folds.
 Let it rest covered for 10-15 minutes and then do another stretch and fold.
 Let it rest another 10-15 minutes and do one additional stretch and fold.
 After a total of 2 hours place your covered bowl in the refrigerator and let it rest for 12 to 24 hours.

 When you are ready to bake remove the bowl from the refrigerator and let it set out at room temperature still covered for 1.5 to 2 hours.
 Remove the dough and cut into equal size pieces and shape into rolls.
 Place on a baking sheet lined with parchment paper and cover with moist tea towels or plastic wrap sprayed with cooking spray.